waylaidwanderer/gemini-plays-pokemon-public/notepad.md

   - **Test:** Attempted to move north from (6, 48) on Turn 39805.
   - **Result:** Movement failed.
   - **Conclusion:** Hypothesis is FALSE.
 The ledge is a one-way obstacle.

+# Tool Development Log

+## `plan_next_exploration_step` Bug (Turn 39903)
+- **Bug:** The tool is critically failing.
+Debug logs show the internal grid is populated correctly, but the BFS algorithm fails to find any neighbors, claiming they are 'Not in grid'.
+This is a paradoxical error.
+- **Status:** Debugging has stalled.
+Abandoning tool for now in favor of manual exploration.
+Needs a complete rewrite or a different debugging approach.